chef-boneyard/chef-rfc/new/community_guidelines.md

 #### Roles

 * The **Decider** has final say on community guidelines and final authority on punitive actions and appeals.
 As per the [Chef RFC process](https://github.com/opscode/chef-rfc/blob/master/rfc000-rfc-process.md), the top-level decider is [Adam Jacob](mailto:adam@getchef.com).
-* The **Community Ombudsman** (or Champion? or Manager?) is responsible for keeping the community guidelines up-to-date, meeting regularly with community advocates, and helping enforce the community guidelines.
-The Community Ombusdman is an employee of Chef Software, Inc.
+* The **Community Ombudsperson** guides and meets regularly with community advocates, helps enforce punitive actions, hears appeals, is responsible for maintaining a list of incidents, and ensures pertinent information is shared with necessary parties.
+The Community Ombudsperson is appointed by the decider.
-* A **Community Advocates** may be assigned for each area where the community convenes (IRC, email list, GitHub, etc.).
-Advocates are responsible for helping shape and enforce the community guidelines.
+* **Community Advocates** may be assigned for each area where the community convenes online (IRC, email list, GitHub, etc.).
+Advocates are responsible for helping enforce the community guidelines.
 * A **Community Member** is anyone who participates with the community whether in-person or via online channels.
+Community members are responsible for following the community guidelines, suggesting updates to the guidelines when warranted, and helping enforce community guidelines.

-Community Advocates and the Ombudsman must be agreed on by the community while the Decider retains veto power.
+Community Advocates must be agreed on by the community while the Decider retains veto power.
 Create a pull request against this document to volunteer as a community advocate for a particular area.

-##### Current Roles

 #### Procedure for Incident Handling